 Ol’ Will said in a laughing voice.

 “You’re right about that old man.
-I needed it."
-He replied as he dried himself off with an old towel hanging on a nail in the barn.
+I needed it.”
+He replied as he dried himself off with another old towel hanging on a nail in the barn.

-Tom jumped back up to his nest and picked out his favorite red plaid-riding shirt, his jeans, then put on his belt and buckle he won from last year's rodeo.
+Tom jumped back up to his nest and picked out his favorite red and black plaid riding shirt, jeans and chaps then put on his belt and buckle he won at last year’s rodeo.
 On the front of it in gold and silver, it said, ‘Best Bronco Rider of the Year’ in the shape of a horseshoe.
 Tom gave it a quick spit shine wiping it off with his sleeve.

-Then reached for his snake skinned boots with the shiny sharp spurs, and finishing up, he put on his leather chaps and gloves.
-Before leaving his roost, he reached out for his lucky black riding hat that was on a nail next to where he sleeps.
+Then he reached for his snake skinned boots with the shiny sharp spurs.
+Before leaving his roost, he reached out for his lucky black hat that was on a nail next to his nest.
 It held two special feathers in the hatband.

 “Good luck on the ride today Tom.”
 Some even hugged him and shook his wings as he walked towards the owner’s horse trailers.